PhamXuanKhoa/engboost-academy/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright © 2025 EngBoost Academy
+This project is made available for educational purposes only.
+While the source code is publicly viewable for learning and reference, all rights are reserved.

 ## Acknowledgments